Mike Pringle (physician): Royal College of General Practitioners

 Prior to 1989, fellowship of the RCGP was granted by a committee following a decision made on "reputation and achievement".
 Pringle was one of the first GPs to undertake Fellowship by Assessment and also led its development.

 Between 1998 and 2001, he was chairman of the RCGP.
+He presented the James Mackenzie lecture 2002, entitled 'A Dog’s Life'.
 He became chair of the RCGP Trustee Board from 2009 to 2012 and RCGP revalidation clinical lead from 2008 to 2012.

 In 2012, taking over from Iona Heath, he became the RCGP's 23rd president, taking up the position in November 2012 for a three-year term.

 In 2013, as part of the celebrations of the 60th anniversary of the founding of the RCGP, Pringle addressed an audience with his reflection of past years.
 He covered the introduction of audit, led by Donald Irvine, the establishment of the internal market and fundholding, the 1990 GP Contract, computerisation and the RCGP's role in the SAS siege of the Iranian Embassy in 1980, when the SAS drilled a hole in the RCGP wall.

 As the RCGP's president in 2015, Pringle unveiled a blue plaque in honour of A. J. Cronin's life and work.